What Is a Behavioral Interventionist?

-A behavioral interventionist assists individuals to eliminate or replace disruptive, harmful or negative behaviors with positive actions.
-Behavioral intervention draws on multiple disciplines, including community health, social work, psychology, counseling and education, which means practitioners work in a wide variety of occupational settings and with varied client populations.
-A high school diploma is often sufficient education to work as a behavioral interventionist, individuals in this position need to have a solid grasp of behavioral and psychological issues in order to understand a client's condition.
+A behavioral interventionist assists individuals to eliminate or replace disruptive, harmful, or negative behaviors with positive actions.
+Behavioral intervention draws on multiple disciplines, including community health, social work, psychology, counseling, and education, which means practitioners work in a wide variety of occupational settings and with varied client populations.
+Although a high school diploma is often sufficient education to work as a behavioral interventionist, individuals in this position need to have a solid grasp of behavioral and psychological issues in order to understand a client's condition.
 See the chart below for more details about this career.

 |Required Education||High school diploma or equivalent|